nuttnice187/Man-Bear-Pig-Salesforce-Pipeline/README.md

     - [ ] CREATE Views for Analysis Services tables
             - [ ] Model Facts: business process entities and the attributes required for measuring them
             - [ ] Model Dimensions: business participants, calendar entities and higher attributes of such
-    - [ ] Model Facts and Demensions in Tabular BISM by refining relationships
+    - [ ] Model Facts and Dimensions in Tabular BISM by refining relationships
     - [ ] Develop Data Measurement Expressions
     - [ ] Develop Hierarchies
 ## Apply Model to Visualization tool